Cheap online shopping

 See Credit card rewards for full top picks and warnings (Official APR examples).

-Often when you're buying larger electrical goods online, there's a tick-box for if you want to add a warranty, care plan, breakdown cover, "product protection policy" or whatever else they're calling the guarantee.
+Often when you're buying larger electrical goods online, there's are optional tick-boxes for adding a warranty, care plan, breakdown cover, "product protection policy," or whatever else they're calling the guarantee.

-Yet if you want peace of mind, it's well-worth looking out for tricks to get totally free or cheap cover, for example via credit cards, standalone policies and sometimes through your home insurance cover.
+It's worth looking out for tricks to get totally free or cheap cover, for example via credit cards, standalone policies and sometimes through your home insurance.

 Speaking to staff face-to-face in-store allows you to add a bit more charm and chutzpah to your haggling, especially if bulk-buying or bartering for discounts on faulty items.
 It can be worth benchmarking prices online, then using the tips in our High street haggling guide to get the costs slashed further.